liang-chen/AnChiPy/README.rst

 AnChiPy
 *******

-This application is aimed to convert the plain simplified Chinese text into vertically formatted (a.k.a ancient style) Traditional Chinese *literature*.
+This application is aimed to convert the plain simplified Chinese text into vertically formatted (a.k.a ancient style) classical Chinese document.

 ==========
 Dependency